 - Jobs for roles in high stress or in competitive sectors that are more upfront about discussing mental health and wellbeing are seeing up to 2x more applications

 In a survey conducted by mental health provider, Ginger, 85% of CEOs said they care about the mental health of their employees, but don’t know what to do about it.
-With May being Mental Health Awareness Month, we’re putting a spotlight on why it’s important to be aware of how employers can help Gen Z feel career ready with a recruiting process that’s conscious of their mental health and wellness.
+So, how can you help Gen Z feel career ready with a recruiting process that’s conscious of their mental health and wellness?

 Mental health and wellness benefits are becoming a must-have